moto-timo/yocto-docs/documentation/security-manual/vulnerabilities.rst

-Note that if the CVE entries in the NVD database contain bugs or have missing or incomplete information, it is recommended to fix the information there directly instead of working around the issues possibly for a long time in Poky and OE-Core side recipes.
+Note that if the CVE entries in the NVD database contain bugs or have missing or incomplete information, it is recommended to fix the information there directly instead of working around the issues possibly for a long time in :term:`OpenEmbedded-Core (OE-Core)` side recipes.
 Feedback to NVD about CVE entries can be provided through the `NVD contact form <https://nvd.nist.gov/info/contact-form>`__.

 Fixing vulnerabilities in recipes